 The American Studies Col(LAB) aims to be an opening on the Princeton campus where theory and practice help us attend to the messy entanglements of our social world and our individual lives.
 We will make room for the unexpected and for the gifts of “productive unmooring” so vital to innovative thinking.
 Participants — col(LAB)orators — need not know answers in advance but are willing to work together to devise ways of knowing.
 The goal is to discover or make new archives, to share rather than present work across divergent fields of knowledge.

-Please send proposals to Professor of English and American Studies Anne A. Cheng.
+Please send proposals to Professor of English Anne A. Cheng.

 Priority will be given to proposals that are interdisciplinary in conception and spirit; highlight collaboration across fields; emphasize innovations in research and pedagogical methods; and will contribute to cultivating a sustainability ethos on campus.